lukeswitz/AntiHunter-Command-Control-PRO/README.md

 ### Serial defaults & persistence

-The serial stack now persists its configuration through the database so that each site retains its last-known settings even after restarts.
+Each Command Center installation owns a single local LoRa gateway, so the serial stack now persists **one global configuration** (record id `serial`) regardless of how many sites you manage through federation.

-- On first access (`GET /serial/config`), the backend seeds the `SerialConfig` row for the current site with any `SERIAL_*` values that were present in the environment (e.g., `SERIAL_DEVICE`, `SERIAL_BAUD`, `SERIAL_DELIMITER`, `SERIAL_RECONNECT_BASE_MS`, etc.).
-This makes the UI immediately reflect the values you shipped via `.env`, but operators can still revise them from the **Config → Serial** card.
+- On first access (`GET /serial/config`), the backend seeds that global record with any `SERIAL_*` values present in the environment (e.g., `SERIAL_DEVICE`, `SERIAL_BAUD`, `SERIAL_DELIMITER`, `SERIAL_RECONNECT_BASE_MS`, etc.).
+The **Config → Serial** card immediately reflects those defaults so operators can tweak them without touching `.env`.
-- Subsequent edits through the UI/API write directly to the `SerialConfig` table and override the env defaults for that site.
-Env variables only act as bootstrap values; they do not overwrite user changes.
+- Subsequent edits through the UI/API write directly to the database and override the env defaults.
+Environment variables are only used as bootstrap values—they will not overwrite saved settings on restart.
-- Multi-site deployments get one serial profile per site ID.
-When you add a new site, its initial config will again fall back to whatever `SERIAL_*` values are active in the environment of that backend instance.
+- Changing the env defaults later?
+Use the UI/API (or delete the lone `SerialConfig` row) to reapply them. `SITE_ID` still labels events for federation, but it no longer influences serial persistence.

-If you change the env defaults and want them to apply to an existing site, use the UI/API to update that site’s serial settings or remove the row (the service will recreate it using the new defaults).
+- The Serial card also shows a **Detected Ports** dropdown (populated from `GET /serial/ports`) and a **Reset to defaults** button (`POST /serial/config/reset`).
+Use them to quickly switch USB devices or re-seed from the current env without touching the database manually.

 ### Two-Factor Authentication (optional)